| War in

 division, plus a number of smaller units including a parachute

 brigade (deployed as elite infantry in this campaign).
-A Mongolian
+A small Mongolian

 cavalry division guards each Soviet flank.